How Goodyear welted shoes are made

 Once our client has designed to the last detail, a pair of bespoke shoes that is unique and exclusive to his style and personality, it’s time for our artisans to take over and begin with the process of crafting by hand, a pair of bespoke shoes of the best quality.

-Clicking, Closing and Lasting
+3/ Clicking, Closing & Lasting

 Our Clickers are knowledgeable and highly skilled.
 One of their main responsibilities is to examine our box calf, full grain and suede for defects and to ensure these are not included in the shoes.
 An experienced Clicker through his job and passion, is responsible to maximize the usage whilst retaining the utmost quality of our bespoke handmade shoes.

 After the Clicking process, each part of the shoe is transferred to the Closing process.
 A process that involves many different operations such as, brogueing, raw edge staining, hand-sewing, machine stitching pre-prepared sections together to form the upper.
 A process that combines eye-to-hand techniques with an ability to use machinery and traditional tools.